walmartlabs/lacinia/docs/tutorial/database-2.rst

 your application; you'll never figure out what's slowing down your application if you don't know what queries are even executing.

-.. ex:: 9d588edac8afa44afd9a5ae095f88332fdba6c25 src/clojure_game_geek/db.clj
+.. ex:: cb2d1187d6cd244ad3b7435ec6e94b127c37e69d src/clojure_game_geek/db.clj
-   :emphasize-lines: 4,39-44
+   :emphasize-lines: 4,35-40
-   :lines: 1-44
+   :lines: 1-40

-We've introduced our own version of ``postgres.async/query!`` with two differences:
+We've introduced our own version of ``clojure.java.jdbc/query`` with two differences:

 * It logs the SQL and parameters it will execute
-* It accepts a component, and extracts the connecton from the component
+* It accepts a component, and extracts the database specification from the component

 Because of how we format the SQL in our code, it is useful to convert the embedded newlines and indentation into single spaces.